 A systems engineer is a multidisciplinary role that ensures that the demands of a product or project are translated into efficient and effective processes.
 They’ll collaborate with players across the organisation to ensure projects and components are fully aligned.
 In short, a systems engineer will monitor the performance of various systems and operations to ensure complex products function and business objectives are met.

-Systems leader: A complex synthesis of roles
+Project leader and systems leader: A complex synthesis of roles

 As technology plays an increasingly important role across every sector, job descriptions need to account for complexity.
 Thus, professionals that would have previously identified as a project leader are becoming more akin to systems engineers, with a stake in everything from design and development to validation and operation, risk assessment, performance, testing, scheduling, and costing.
 However, in an agile environment, the human factor associated with the project leader carries significant weight – thus creating the contemporary ‘systems leader’.